rempsyc/starter-academic/README.md

     1. Next, to change your skills, edit the following file: `content\en\bio\skills.md`.

-1. **On the publications page: your publications (duh!)**

-    1. For this, edit the individual publication folders in the following folder: `content\en\publication`.
-You'll have to edit each publication's `index.md` file individually.

 1. **On the contact page: your email, phone number, address, google maps coordinates, and directions.**

     1. For this, edit the following file: `config\_default\params.toml`.

     1. To remove the picture of the building, first delete the `![SU](SU.jpg)` line in the `content\en\contact\contact.md` file.
 Next, you can delete the other pictures within that folder to clean things up (unless you want to use your own photo of course).

-1. **Change the website icon (you will see that when seeing your site in Google search results for example)**

-    1. For this, change the photo located at `assets\media\icon.png`.
+1. **On the publications page: your publications (duh!)**

+    1. For this, edit the individual publication folders in the following folder: `content\en\publication`.
+You'll have to edit each publication's `index.md` file individually.

 1. **You can delete some sections of the website if they don't apply to you: News, Blog, Media, Tutorials, Donate, etc.**